netlify-templates/astro-toolbox/README.md

   Here are a few other ways you can deploy this template:

-  - Use the Netlify CLI's create from template command `netlify sites:create-template astro-quickstart` which will create a repo, Netlify project, and deploy it
+  - Use the Netlify CLI's create from template command `netlify sites:create-template astro-toolbox` which will create a repo, Netlify project, and deploy it

   - If you want to utilize continuous deployment through GitHub webhooks, run the Netlify command `netlify init` to create a new project based on your repo or `netlify link` to connect your repo to an existing project